By ProHobby™ | Ecological Systems Authority

 When aquarists attempt to “lock” parameters into narrow ranges through frequent correction, they often reduce resilience rather than increase it.
 Each correction introduces disturbance.
 Over time, these disturbances accumulate faster than the system can compensate.

-Dynamic equilibrium favors slow drift within safe boundaries, not rigid control.
+Dynamic equilibrium favours slow drift within safe boundaries, not rigid control.

 Biofilms as the Core Regulatory Infrastructure